Showing top 0 results 0 results found

 Do you tell your customers what they should hear?

-Marketers and creative people lose sleep to come up with new content and advertising campaigns.
+Marketers and creative people lose sleep coming up with new content and advertising campaigns.
 They change regularly because they’re afraid of appearing boring and unattractive.
 But it turns out that customers need time to understand and absorb what brands communicate.

 Instead of delivering a colorful and attention-grabbing variety of messages, try to create strong, consistent communication.
 Make sure the values you offer are recognizable and understandable.

-Sending extra vouchers and discount codes or getting crazy about Black Friday will not work if you want to position yourself as a high-end brand.
+Sending extra vouchers and discount codes or going crazy about Black Friday will not work if you want to position yourself as a high-end brand.

-Ordering fast food for a hungry customer stuck in line waiting for your customer support is not a great idea if the value you offer is sustainability and environmental friendliness.
+Ordering fast food for a hungry customer stuck in line waiting for a customer service agent is not a great idea if the value you offer is sustainability and environmental friendliness.